cultuurnet/udb3-json-schemas/README.md

 Adding a new project involves multiple steps both in this git repository and on https://docs.publiq.be.

 Because some of these steps require special permissions, it is not possible to do this yourself.
-Instead, [create an issue](https://github.com/cultuurnet/apidocs/issues) with the following information:
+Instead, [create an issue with the "New project" template](https://github.com/cultuurnet/apidocs/issues/new?assignees=bertramakers&labels=project&template=new-project.md&title=New+project%3A+YOUR+PROJECT+NAME+HERE) and fill out all required info.

-*   **Human-readable name of your project.** This is the name that will appear in the menu on https://docs.publiq.be.
-For example `UiTdatabank`.
-*   **A short tagline.** This will appear under the name of your project in the menu and must be under 35 characters to avoid an ellipsis.
-For example `Integrate with the UiTdatabank APIs`.
-*   **A URL slug** for your project on https://docs.publiq.be.
-This will also be the name of your project's directory inside this repository.
-Avoid abbreviations, use lowercase characters, and `-` for spaces if needed.
-For example `uitdatabank`.
-*   **A [fontawesome icon](https://fontawesome.com/icons) name** which will be displayed next to your project in the menu.
-For example `calendar-alt`.
-*   **A hex color code** that will determine the color of your project's icon in the menu.
-For example `#EF1810`.

-An admin will then add a new project for you.
+An admin will then automatically be assigned to add the new project for you.

 ## Project structure 🌿